ARMmbed/utest/README.md

-# utest: A Simple C++ Test Harness
+# utest: Asynchronous C++ Test Harness

-This [lest-inspired](https://github.com/martinmoene/lest) test harness allows you to execute a specified series of (asynchronous) C++ test cases with sensible default reporting and useful customization options.
+This test harness allows you to execute a specified series of (asynchronous) C++ test cases with sensible default reporting and useful customization options.

 Please note that this is a purposefully lean test harness, only dealing with test execution and providing default reporting handlers.
 It specifically does not support auto-discovery of test cases and does not provide you with test macros or other convenience functions.
 Instead, the macros in the [unity module](https://github.com/ARMmbed/unity) can be used for this purpose.
 However, you are not required to use these, and can use your own macros if you wish.